 The time-dependent adsorption, leading to nucleation of boron on molybdenum field emitter surfaces has been observed to occur at about 0.5 monolayer coverages of boron.

 LEED studies of a Mo(100) single crystal at substrate temperatures of 700°C to 900°C in BI3 partial pressures of 3 x 10-8 torr result in no structure change relative to the clean surface, even at prolonged exposures to BI3.
-However, under the same experimental conditions, the Mo(110) surface exhibits the formation of one-dimensional disordered structures with the original ordering maintained in an orthogonal direction to the disorder"--Abstract, leaves ii-iii.
+However, under the same experimental conditions, the Mo(110) surface exhibits the formation of one-dimensional disordered structures with the original ordering maintained in an orthogonal direction to the disorder"--Abstract, pages ii-iii.